 For producers and sellers, the situation is more complicated:

-It is still questionable whether the decree of the Ministry of Health is correct.
-This is because it cannot overrule existing laws and EU standards, such as the Novel Food Regulation.
-To date, however, there has been no decision by the highest court.
+It is still questionable whether the Ministry of Health's decree is correct.
+It cannot override existing laws and EU standards, such as the Novel Food Regulation.
+However, a supreme court decision has not yet been issued.

 However, since the hemp plant itself does not fall under the Novel Food Regulation, extracts from the hemp plant can be sold legally.
 Therefore, many manufacturers of CBD products only offer hemp extracts that contain CBD.
 These include in particular full-spectrum extracts from the hemp plant.